google/sandboxed-api/oss-internship-2020/curl/README.md

 To build these examples when building the library, the cmake variable `CURL_SAPI_ENABLE_EXAMPLES` must be set to `ON`.
 This enables Sandboxed API examples as well.

-The `callbacks.h` and `callbacks.cc` files implement all the callbacks used by the examples.

 ## Policy

 The `sandbox.h` file contains a policy allowing all is necessary for libcurl to perform simple requests.
 It is used by all the examples, except by example3.
 This example needs some additional policies and files in its namespace (since it uses HTTPS), and the file `example3.cc` shows how to easily extend an existing policy.